srteerra/srteerra/README.md

 ## **Hey nice to see you here!** 👋

-**Fullstack Web Developer** ☕
+**Fullstack Developer** ☕

-I am a passionate guy who likes to work in a team and always looking for new projects.
-Continuously studying and learning about ReactJS, NestJS and Blockchain stuff.
+I am a passionate guy always looking for new projects.
+Continuously studying and learning.

 - 🐱 I like cats
-- 📚 I love reading books (Project Hail Mary is my fav btw)
+- 📚 I love books
 - 🎵 Love the music and play some instruments
-- 📖 Study & coding lover

 Currently working on **TIntech**.
-And working in some side projects open sourced
+And working in some side projects

 ![React](https://img.shields.io/badge/-React-61DAFB?style=flat-square&logo=react&logoColor=black)
 ![Blockchain](https://img.shields.io/badge/-Blockchain-121D33?style=flat-square&logo=blockchain.com&logoColor=white)